-On 8 October 2015, AEMO formed a view that Jemena Gas Networks (NSW) Ltd (Jemena), as the meter data agent in the NSW and ACT Retail Gas Market, had not met the "non-daily gas meter reading" delivery obligations as prescribed in the NSW and ACT Retail Gas Market Procedures (Procedures), between January 2015 and July 2015.
-This is an apparent breach of clauses 21.1(5) and 21.1(7) of the Procedures, which relate to the timely provision of non-daily gas meter read data to AEMO.
-Specifically, they require meter data agents to provide at least 90% and 98% of non-daily gas meter data within 5 and 20 business days of the meter read in any month respectively, and apply to basic meters read monthly and quarterly.
+Based on AEMO's analysis of the meter data submissions by Jemena to AEMO, AEMO considers that Jemena, as the meter data agent in the NSW and ACT Retail Gas Market, has not met the "quarterly gas meter reading" delivery obligations as prescribed in the NSW and ACT Retail Gas Market Procedures (Procedures) between September 2015 and January 2016.
+This is an apparent breach of clause 21.1 (7) of the Procedures, which relate to the timely provision of quarterly gas meter read data to AEMO.
+Jemena has met the requirements of clause 21.1(5) since the Previous Decision.

-AEMO has assessed this as a material breach of the Procedures, based on a number of factors including the number of instances of the breaches, financial and operational impacts for market participants and end use customers.
+AEMO has assessed this as a material breach of the Procedures, based on a number of factors including the previous breach specified in the Previous Decision, the number of instances of the breaches and the financial and operational impacts for market participants and end use customers.

-The late delivery of the reads materially affected market participants due to the impact to their operations, particularly the billing processes.
+The late delivery of the reads materially affected market participants due to the impact to their operations, particularly their billing processes.
 Retailers estimated a large number of reads in lieu of the data from Jemena to meet their customer-billing schedules.
-Retailers advised this has imposed material additional operational costs in the form of out-of-cycle billing, processing, special read requests and customer support.
-The billing cycle changes and the use of estimates by retailers also coincided with reported increases in customer complaints and support calls to the retailers, which appear to be attributable to the late delivery of meter data.
+Retailers have advised that this has imposed additional material operational costs in the form of out-of-cycle billing, processing, special read requests and customer support.
+The billing cycle changes and the use of estimates by retailers also affected end use customers as evidenced through the reported increases in customer complaints and support calls to the retailers attributable to the late delivery of meter data.